 On day three, you will want to continue eating soft foods, including pudding, jello, soup, and applesauce.
 You can also incorporate mashed potatoes into your diet for a change of pace.
 However, you should let any hot food or drinks cool to room temperature.
 This will reduce the likelihood of causing discomfort.

 Continuing with liquids and soft foods is crucial for the next two days.
 On day four, you can consume cream of wheat, oatmeal, and ice cream.
-Popsicles can also be eaten, but if you find that the cold of ice cream and popsicles to be uncomfortable, it might be best to avoid for the best few days.
+Popsicles can also be eaten, but if you find that the cold of ice cream and popsicles to be uncomfortable, it might be best to avoid for the first few days.
 In general, many find the cold to be soothing for the swollen gums.

 Day five is the last post-operative day, where you should still be having softer foods.
 Macaroni and cheese and eggs are great additions to the diet, that provide some nutrition and flavor, while still being easy to eat.
 You can now begin eating more substantial items.
 But you will even want to avoid overly crunchy foods.
 A great example would be tacos and nachos.
 The chips and shells can be too crunchy and injure the incision site.